 SMART Recovery is a way to get peer support without religion while learning what motivates you to use the substance you are addicted to and ways to change your behavior.

 Achieving recovery over an addiction of any kind is no small feat.
 You saved your life and took steps toward a future of your making.
 However, recovery is not a journey you make alone.
 You require a support system walking with you and on-call, ready to guide you or lift you when needed.

 Research has proven that peer support is essential to favorable addiction treatment and recovery outcomes.
-Peer support is available in several forms, from sober living to support groups.
+Peer support is available in several forms.
 A type of peer support that is gaining popularity is SMART Recovery.

 Individuals with shared experiences (i.e., addiction recovery) comprise peer support groups who meet to support one another.
 These individuals are peers because of the shared experience.
 There are peer support groups for mental health concerns, suicide survivors, and addiction recovery.